briandrum/codes.forchagrin.com/_chapters/chapter-1307-building-permits.md

 ## 1307.05   Permits for superstructure

-(Editor’s note: Former Section 1307.05 was repealed by Ordinance 1980-5, passed January 28, 1980.)
+(Editor's note: Former Section 1307.05 was repealed by Ordinance 1980-5, passed January 28, 1980.)

 ## 1307.06   Permits for minor interior repairs and alterations

-(Editor’s note: Former Section 1307.06 was repealed by Ordinance 1980-5, passed January 28, 1980.)
+(Editor's note: Former Section 1307.06 was repealed by Ordinance 1980-5, passed January 28, 1980.)

 ## 1307.07   Water permit required